 3. Visual Content

-These can be as simple as quotes with background images (which you can create using PowerPoint), photos or even screenshots, or you can opt for more detailed graphics, such as memes, comics, charts, or infographics.
+These can be as simple as quotes with background images like the one above (which you can create using PowerPoint), photos or even screenshots, or you can opt for more detailed graphics, such as memes, comics, charts, or infographics.

 5. Checklists, Forms or Templates